gavdilabs/cap-mcp-plugin/README.md

 - **Integration Ready**: Works with existing CAP-based workflow systems
 - **Mobile Friendly**: Access approvals from any MCP-compatible AI client

+## 🧰 Testing Locally

+If you want to test the MCP implementation you have made on your CAP application locally, you have 2 options available (that does not involve direct integration with AI Agent).

+### Option #1 - MCP Inspector

+You can inspect the MCP implementation by utilizing the official `@modelcontextprotocol/inspector`.

+This inspector can be started up through either the included `npm run inspect` command, or by running `npx @modelcontextprotocol/inspector`.

+For plugin implementation implementation in your own project it is recommended to add the above command to your own script collection.

+For more information on the inspector, please [see the official documentation](https://github.com/modelcontextprotocol/inspector).

+### Option #2 - Bruno Collection

+This repository comes with a Bruno collection available that includes some example queries you can use to verify your MCP implementation.
+These can be found in the `bruno` directory.

 ## 🤝 Contributing